-- HMRC has stated that the Limited company would have to declare the net amount received by the limited company thought the PAYE.
+- HMRC has stated that the Limited company would have to declare the net amount received by the limited company through the PAYE.

-- They have also stated that the net proceed extracted by the contractor from the limited company can be treated as the non-taxable dividend.
-When the director withdraws this deemed dividend, it would a be considered as salary to reduce the corporation tax.
+- They have also stated that the net proceed extracted by the contractor from the limited company can be treated as a non-taxable dividend.
+When the director withdraws this deemed dividend, it would be considered as salary to reduce the corporation tax.

 The conclusion of IR35 legislation in the public sector.